- Parking is very limited around the church, so please use public transport, bicycle or carpool, if feasible.

 - Attire – Many people have the custom of wearing white, symbolizing purity.
 On Yom Kippur, to return to simplicity, some do not wear leather, jewelry or make-up.

 - Al Het cards – The Yamim Noraim, (Days of Awe, or High Holy Days) are designed to inspire us to engage in Cheshbon Hanefesh (spiritual evaluation) and to make Tikkun (reparation) in our hearts, families, workplaces, communities, and world.
 Filling out an al het card is an opportunity for you to name and acknowledge misdeeds from the past year, as well as what still needs healing within you.
-Cards are offered at Rosh Hashanah and Kol Nidre.
-You may also download the Al Het card.
+Download your card here Or pick up one in the lobby.